lucijaveljacic/Covid-19-in-media/README.md

 # __Covid 19 in media__

-This project was made as a part of a course called Knowledge Management (Upravljanje znanjem).
+This project was created as a part of the course called Knowledge Management (Upravljanje znanjem).

 <b>Faculty:</b> Department of Informatics, University of Rijeka